 Legislative findings.
-1987, No. 64, § 1, provides: "It is the finding of the general assembly that the state of Vermont is experiencing a significant increase in the number of land subdivisions which are made for speculative purposes; that some of these subdivisions are eroding the natural resource base upon which Vermont's agricultural, forestry, mineral and recreational industries depend; that some of these subdivisions have the potential of imposing significant financial burdens upon local communities providing aunicipal and educational services; that it is the policy of the state of Vermont to ensure that major subdivision activity within the state comply with the criteria of Vermont's Land-Use and Development Law (Act 250), in order to protect the public health, safety and general welfare; and that in order to ensure appropriate Act 250 review, it is necessary to treat persons with an affiliation for profit, consideration, or some other beneficial interest derived from the partition or division of land as a single person for the purpose of determining whether a particular conveyance is subject to Act 250 jurisdiction."
+1987, No. 64, § 1, provides: "It is the finding of the general assembly that the state of Vermont is experiencing a significant increase in the number of land subdivisions which are made for speculative purposes; that some of these subdivisions are eroding the natural resource base upon which Vermont's agricultural, forestry, mineral and recreational industries depend; that some of these subdivisions have the potential of imposing significant financial burdens upon local communities providing municipal and educational services; that it is the policy of the state of Vermont to ensure that major subdivision activity within the state comply with the criteria of Vermont's Land Use and Development Law (Act 250), in order to protect the public health, safety and general welfare; and that in order to ensure appropriate Act 250 review, it is necessary to treat persons with an affiliation for profit, consideration, or some other beneficial interest derived from the partition or division of land as a single person for the purpose of determining whether a particular conveyance is subject to Act 250 jurisdiction."

 Basis for determination of number of lots.
-1987, No. 65, § 10, provided: "Any lot, all portions of which are greater than five miles apart, but any portion of which are within the jurisdictional area of a district commission, shall not be counted as a lot, solely on the basis of that distinction, if it was conveyed before the effective date of this act."
+1987, No. 65, § 10, provided: "Any lot, all portions of which are greater than five miles apart, but any portion of which are within the NOTE: This is an unofficial copy of the Vermont Statutes Annotated that is provided as a convenience. jurisdictional area of a district commission, shall not be counted as a lot, solely on the basis of that distinction, if it was conveyed before the effective date of this act."